tk755/dotfiles/.bin/kawasaki/README.md

-# `~/bin/kawasaki`
+# `bin/kawasaki/`

-This directory contains various scripts specific to my machine called `kawasaki` - which is an early 2015 13-inch Apple MacBookPro.
+This directory contains various scripts specific to my machine called `kawasaki`.

-## First time setup
+### Setup

-The directory `setup` contains scripts that need to be copied into the filesystem of the machine one time.
-Run `setup.sh` to automatically copy those scripts to their designated locations.
+`setup/` contains scripts that need to be added to the filesystem once, typically during the initial machine setup.
+Run `sudo ./scripts/copy.sh` to automatically copy these scripts to their designated locations.

+### Utility

+`reset-network.sh` is a script that reconnects the network module to the kernel.
+It is useful for reconnecting to Wifi.